 Most products are available for download online.
 Media can optionally be ordered, and certain license codes like RDP CAL's can take time to arrive.
 The optional supporting DVD's do not come with or include licenses, so you would have to order at least one license per any DVD that you order.

 Select licenses are per computer.
 Licenses are for UC San Diego computers only.
-Licenses for windows upgrades are upgrades to a existing OEM windows or Macos license only.
-The upgrade media can be used to do a "clean install" and the assumptio UC system wide is that most computers will be upgraded to a more complete/full featured windows license via MCCA or The Select agreement.
+Licenses for windows upgrades are upgrades to an existing OEM windows or Mac Os license only.
+The upgrade media can be used to do a "clean install" and the assumption UC system wide is that most computers will be upgraded to a more complete/full featured windows license via MCCA or The Select agreement.
 Upgrade licenses do not get transferred with computers being sent to surplus.

 Optional Microsoft Software Assurance (Maintenance) gives you rights to any new versions during the period.
-Microsoft Software Assurance currently expires January 31, 2014.
+Microsoft Software Assurance currently expired January 31, 2014.
 ACMS will NOT be automatically renewing Microsoft Select Software Assurance.
 The reseller of record (Currently SHI) should have details of all licenses with S/A on file from the renewal on 1/2011 through orders in by 9/30/2011.
-ACMS will also have those records available through 1/31/2014.

 Fully packaged products on the shelf at the UC San Diego bookstore.
 These licenses can be purchased "off the shelf" using all payment methods, most can be installed on university owned computers, or on computers personally owned by Students, Faculty, or Staff.